Freeports

 Declarations

-When businesses wish to remove goods from the site, they would need to complete normal import declarations if releasing the goods for sale on the domestic market or export declarations if exporting the goods for sale overseas.
+When businesses wish to remove goods from the site, they need to complete normal import declarations if releasing the goods for sale on the domestic market or export declarations if exporting the goods for sale overseas.
 It will be possible for goods to be declared to another customs procedure, such as transit, on leaving the Freeport site.

 Businesses bringing goods into the UK via a UK port also need to submit Entry Summary Declarations for safety and security purposes before arrival and submit manifest information to notify the customs authority that the goods have arrived at the port.
 These processes for goods entering a port will not differ in respect of Freeports.